Skip to main content

 No limits, no eyes

 Triage first, then fix, then improve.
-We stop the bleeding inside 48 hours, rebuild the parts that need a real developer, and finish the bits the AI half-built.
+First pass is 24 to 48 hours: leaked keys, exposed data, broken auth, missing webhook checks.
+Then we rebuild the parts that need a real developer and finish the bits the AI half-built.

 You keep the app you built.
-We keep the AI editor working alongside us, so you can carry on shipping after we leave.
+We keep the AI editor working alongside us, so you can carry on building after we leave.

 Stop the bleeding